Trilogy - winter

 In 2016 we had the unique opportunity to hold our inductive Bible study camp, Trilogy, twice.
 In the search for the best time for hosting this camp, we decided to try combining Trilogy with our long-time dream of organizing an event for bringing in the new year with our students and alumni.
 So on the 26th of December, 21 enthusiasts left their homes and met together in the cozy atmosphere of the “Promised Land” complex, in the village of Stokite.
 Everyone arrived safely and on the very first day, with great interest and high expectations, we plunged into the world of one of the most overlooked and misunderstood books in the Bible – the Revelation of John.

-In each of the sessions, the participants used the inductive method of Bible study, which is based on three stages (from which comes the name of the camp, Trilogy): observation, interpretation, and application.
-In observation, everyone individually studied the given passage as they tried to determine the main ideas, images, repetitions, themes… Then in small groups we share what we had discovered and the things that impresses us.
+In each of the sessions, the participants used the inductive method of Bible study, which is based on three stages: observation, interpretation, and application.
+In observation, everyone individually studied the given passage as they tried to determine the main ideas, images, repetitions, themes… Then in small groups we shared what we had discovered and the things that impresses us.
 In the time for interpretation we shared as a large group and arrived together, with the help of the Old Testament, to the main ideas of the passage.
 Finally, we shared about the meaning the passage for our lives today, in response to all that Jesus revealed to us through his words.

 On the 31st of December, we succeeded in officially concluding our study and we began preparations for our New Year’s Eve party.
 We had a special meal, many games, fireworks and snow pictures, and many, many unforgettable moments with old and new friends.
 On the 1st of January, tired yet enthusiastic and inspired we returned to our homes committed to follow Jesus and remain faithful until the end.